 This fact sheet is meant as a summary overview of GRU’s non-residential electric, natural gas, water, and wastewater rates.
 It does not replace the GRU rates in the Gainesville Code of Ordinances.
 If there are differences between this representation and the Ordinance, the Ordinance shall prevail.

-Modified 9/20 by AC
+Modified 8/30 by bs

 Bill Definitions